Berts första betraktelser: Plot

 The Christmas-New Year holiday season goes towards its end, and Bert writes in his new diary.
 When Åke returns home from a holiday to the Canary Islands, the pop/rock band Heman Hunters (which has been required to change name from "Dum i huvet" ("Stupid in the head") as the old band name gave no gigs) meets at Åke, and here the band gets its recurring line-up.
 Soon, the spring term in the 6th grade begins.

 Bert is still together with Nadja, but when a new guy in his class appears, she tells him he "looks pretty good".
 During a break-in at the Beckaskolan school canteen, Bert believes/hopes the new guy in Nadja's class did the break-in, before Nadja tells that a 56 years old man did the break in.
 When Bert goes to Nadja, her raggare, brothers forces him to do a "raggare PRYO ".

 In January, Bert's neighbour "kapten" ("captain") dies when his favourite bandy team loses an important televised game, and the municipality responses for the funeral as he has no relatives still alive.
 Bert and Åke decide to attend the funeral and read a poem.

 When the king of Sweden has his name day on 28 January Bert and Åke set up fireworks for him in the park, using Åke's home-made fireworks, who fly away in a one-way direction towards a house.
 When Bert visits Nadja, he puts cotton balls in her ear to avoid hearing her playing the violin, which turns her angry and she fights with the violin bow, which hits the cotton ball in Bert's ear.

-In late January, Bert's father tries to get Bert's family into dieting, but some days later it all ends when his mother finds sausage on his father 's necktie when he has been out dining with work.